Open standard for stable machine-readable facts for AI systems.

 Mission

-Grounding Pages provide a stable foundation of machine-readable facts that AI systems can interpret reliably.
-This improves semantic stability, answer quality, and entity accuracy.
+Grounding Pages provide a stable foundation of machine-readable facts that AI systems can use for interpretation.
+This supports semantic stability, answer quality, and entity accuracy.

 Scope